 Feeling sore?

 That’s also your body adapting and you need to learn when to rest and when it’s ok to push.
+Ready more on should I run with sore legs to help you understand the difference.

-- Sore is an indication of growth
+- Sore muscles are an indication of growth

 - Sharp shooting pain is an indication of injury and time to stop